What Got You Here Won’t Get You There: How Successful People Become Even More Successful

 There are good tips for organisation leaders too.

 The broad learnings may be banal (e.g. we all know listening is important), but the beauty of the book lies in its many specific examples, insights and tips.
-What is common sense may still not be common practise.
+What is common sense may still not be common practice.
 The one area I disagreed was Marshal’s contention that there are four drivers of self-interest for most corporate employees: money, power, status, popularity.
 I would think that especially at senior levels intrinsic motivators play an equally big role, like ability to make a difference or find our purpose or having freedom to do what we want.

 Why should you read the book: To improve ourselves and our teams.
 To understand what could be holding us back and honestly assess our blind spots.